Please join us at our newly-restored church at 10am on the first Sunday of the month

-Our 12th Century church was put on English Heritage’s “Heritage At Risk” register in 2014 and we’ve undertaken an extensive restoration costing £420,000.
+Our 12th Century church was put on English Heritage’s “Heritage At Risk” register in 2014 and we’ve undertaken an extensive restoration costing £400,000.
 Beginning with urgent repairs to the roof, timbers and walls, we’ve re-rendered the exterior, put in new heating and lighting, conserved the 14th Century wall paintings, redecorated the interior, improved the seating and flooring, and restored the 15th-17th Century woodwork.
-We’ll be installing a new bespoke pipe organ as the final stage of the process in early 2017.
+We’ll be installing a new bespoke pipe organ as the final stage of the process in mid-2018.
 The restoration will safeguard the building’s structure for generations to come, transform it for our growing congregation and other visitors from near and far, and enhance its position at the centre of our community.

 For further information please contact:

 You can see images of the church before our renovations below.

 Thank you to everyone who attended the sellout choral concert at the church on Saturday 29 July .
 Usquam Nisi Oxonia took us on a marvellous choral journey through time and space including works by Monteverdi, Byrd, Elgar, Pearsall, Bruckner and Parry.
 The concert ended with Summertime (ironically as it rained all evening) by Gershwin and Blue Moon by Richard Rogers.
 All who attended were grateful to the young performers drawn from graduates and undergraduates at Cambridge and Durham Universities (i.e. “Anywhere but Oxford !)